Gigi Dolin: Tampon incident

 In December 2018, Kelly wrestled a match against Tuna for the Suburban Fight promotion in Los Angeles.
 During the match, with Tuna laid out on a steel chair, Kelly pulled out a bloody tampon from her tights and stuck it in Tuna's mouth.
 Footage of the match received little attention for over a week until fellow wrestler Gail Kim commented on Twitter in disgust, after which the footage went viral.
 Wrestling veterans such as Jim Ross, Angelina Love, and Tessa Blanchard also commented negatively, while Gregory Helms jokingly asked if it was a "First Blood Match".

 Kelly defended the angle, stating that it took place in a bar that required audience members to be 21 or older and that it was simply for entertainment, confirming that the tampon's use was a scripted event in the match and that it was not actually a used tampon.
 She later commented that women are held to a double standard compared to men, citing Joey Ryan sticking a lollipop into numerous wrestlers' mouths after pulling it out of his tights.
 Her sentiments were echoed by Reby Sky.
 Figures such as Tommy Dreamer, Tazz, and Ryan came to Kelly's defense, all stating that she did her job and it worked.
 Road Dogg initially criticized her for the angle until Ryan called him out over similar angles during the Attitude Era, notably the infamous Mae Young "birthing a hand" angle, after which he publicly apologized to her.

-Following her WWE release in 2025, Kelly revealed in an interview that the tampon was an idea she had had for some time and had to wait to work in an open-minded promotion to try it, admitting that while Tuna was fine with it, Kelly admitted that she probably wouldn't have gone for it if there was real menstrual blood om the tampon.
+Following her WWE release in 2025, Kelly revealed in an interview that the tampon was an idea she had had for some time and had to wait to work in an open-minded promotion to try it, admitting that while Tuna was fine with it, Kelly admitted that she probably wouldn't have gone for it if there was real menstrual blood on the tampon.
 Kelly even admitted that she was second-guessing on running the spot until getting support from Brody King before the show.
 Kelly admitted she had forgotten about it until she was at work at her regular job at GNC when the clip went viral, and took it personally from Kim about her remarks until Lita messaged her and told her it was OK.
 Kelly and Kim have since met in person and cleared any differences over the incident.